VICO-UoE/mlpractical/environment-set-up.md

 Here we will instead use the environment capabilities of the [Conda](http://conda.pydata.org/docs/) package management system.
 Unlike pip and virtualenv/pyvenv, Conda is not limited to managing Python packages but is a language and platform agnostic package manager.
 Both NumPy and SciPy have many non-Python external dependencies and their performance is very dependent on correctly linking to optimised linear algebra libraries.

-Conda can handle installation of both the Python libraries we will be using and all their external dependencies, in particular allowing easy local installation of [optimised numerical computing libraries](https://docs.continuum.io/mkl-optimizations/).
+Conda can handle installation of the Python libraries we will be using and all their external dependencies, in particular allowing easy installation of [optimised numerical computing libraries](https://docs.continuum.io/mkl-optimizations/).
 Further Conda can easily be installed on Linux, OSX and Windows systems meaning if you wish to set up an environment on a personal machine as well this should be easy to do whatever your operating system of choice is.

 There are several options available for installing Conda on a system.
 Here we will use the Python 2.7 version of [Miniconda](http://conda.pydata.org/miniconda.html), which installs just Conda and its dependencies.
 An alternative is to install the [Anaconda Python distribution](https://docs.continuum.io/anaconda/), which installs Conda and a large selection of popular Python packages.
 As we will require only a small subset of these packages we will use the more barebones Miniconda to avoid eating into your DICE disk quota too much, however if installing on a personal machine you may wish to consider Anaconda if you want to explore other Python packages.